lfduquey/MDBED/cran-comments.md

   * Used "\donttest{}" for the examples of the functions CDF_3dPlot and Contour_Plot.
 The run times of these examples depend on the number of cores of the computer; they can be greater than 5 seconds.

-#### Reviewer's comments

-20-02-2020 Martina Schmirl

-  * Please ensure that you do not use more than 2 cores in your examples.

-# Round 4

-#### Submission comments

-21-02-2020 The functions that use more than one core are CDF_3dPlot, Contour_Plot, pBED, and rBED.
-They are limited to using a number of cores <=2 (It is done by using a ifelse statement).
-If they would use more than 2 cores, it would appear in the R CMD check results (which is not the case).
-Therefore, I do not understand the reviewer's comments.
-However, in this resubmission, I have changed the ifelse statement by the if… else statement which, I think, is the only thing that can cause an error in the number of cores chosen.
-However, as I mentioned above, the package passes the RCMD check even using the ifelse statement.